Sociology: sociology of education, immigration, life course transitions, emotions, health, applied sociology, and mixed-methods research

 On a personal note, I'm a 1.5 generation Hungarian-American immigrant and a corgi lover.

 I am also collaborating with Dr. Blake Silver and his Social Science Research Lab to conduct qualitative research on how 2nd generation immigrant students navigate their senior-year transition out of college and how they plan for their futures.
+We are at the data collection stage for this project.

 Silver, Blake, Freddy Lopez, Fanni Farago, and Tharuna Kalaivanan.
 2021.
 "Focused, Exploratory, or Vigilant: Reproduction, Mobility, and the Self-Narratives of Second-Generation Immigrant Youth."
 Qualitative Sociology. https://doi.org/10.1007/s11133-021-09489-w